 The authority to make credit decisions is delegated by the Board to the CEO who in turn delegates authority to the CRO.
 The CRO in turn delegates some of his credit discretion to individuals as part of a 'cascade' of authority from senior to the most junior credit officers.
-Within ANZ, credit approval for almost all judgemental lending is made on a 'dual approval' basis, jointly by the business writer in the business unit and the respective independent credit risk officer.
+Within ANZ, credit approval for material judgemental lending is made on a 'dual approval' basis, jointly by the business writer in the business unit and the respective independent credit risk officer.
+Individuals must be suitably skilled and accredited in order to be granted and retain a credit discretion.
+Credit discretions are reviewed on an annual basis, and may be varied based on the holder's performance.

 Programmed credit assessment typically covers retail and some small business lending, and refers to the automated assessment of credit applications using a combination of scoring (application and behavioural), policy rules and external credit reporting information.
 Where an application does not meet the automated assessment criteria it will be referred out for manual assessment, with assessors considering the decision tool recommendation.
-Individuals must complete appropriate ongoing accreditation training in order to be granted and retain a credit discretion.
-Credit discretions are reviewed on an annual basis, and may be varied based on the holder's performance.